infracost/actions/README.md

               # behavior: new # Create a new cost estimate comment on every push.
     ```

 4. Send a new pull request to change something in Terraform that costs money.
 You should see a pull request comment that gets updated, e.g. the 📉 and 📈 emojis will update as changes are pushed!

-Check the GitHub Actions logs and [this page](https://www.infracost.io/docs/integrations/cicd#cicd-troubleshooting) if there are issues.
+    If there are issues, check the GitHub Actions logs and [this page](https://www.infracost.io/docs/integrations/cicd#cicd-troubleshooting).

 ## Examples